Apple’s stable C–Suite hits turbulence as AI missteps, talent war and succession loom

-A rare wave of senior departures in late 2025 exposes Apple’s vulnerabilities in AI, design, and policy — and raises questions about life after Tim Cook.
+A rare wave of senior departures through early 2026 exposes Apple’s vulnerabilities in AI, design, and policy — and raises questions about life after Tim Cook.

-After more than a decade of remarkable executive stability under CEO Tim Cook, Apple is suddenly experiencing its largest leadership shake-up since the post–Steve Jobs reorganization.
-In 2025 the company repeatedly delayed its flagship Apple Intelligence upgrade to Siri, signaling strategic and engineering problems in AI.
-By early December, Apple’s longtime AI chief John Giannandrea announced he was stepping down, human interface design chief Alan Dye agreed to join Meta, and Apple revealed that general counsel Kate Adams and environment/policy head Lisa Jackson would retire in 2026, with Meta’s legal chief Jennifer Newstead coming in to run a newly combined Legal and Government Affairs organization.
+After more than a decade of remarkable executive stability under CEO Tim Cook, Apple experienced its largest leadership shake-up since the post–Steve Jobs reorganization, spanning from March 2025 into early 2026.
+The company repeatedly delayed its flagship Apple Intelligence upgrade to Siri, signaling strategic and engineering problems in artificial intelligence (AI).
+By early December 2025, Apple’s longtime AI chief John Giannandrea announced he was stepping down, human interface design chief Alan Dye joined Meta, and Apple revealed that general counsel Kate Adams and environment/policy head Lisa Jackson would retire in 2026, with Meta’s legal chief Jennifer Newstead coming in to run a newly combined Legal and Government Affairs organization.

-Top executives exiting or announcing retirement in late 2025
+Top executives exiting or announcing retirement in late 2025-early 2026

-AI chief John Giannandrea; human interface design lead Alan Dye; COO Jeff Williams; general counsel Kate Adams; environment & policy VP Lisa Jackson, all leaving or retiring over roughly five months.
+AI chief John Giannandrea; human interface design lead Alan Dye; COO Jeff Williams; general counsel Kate Adams; environment & policy VP Lisa Jackson, all leaving or retiring over roughly six months.

-AI leaders and researchers Apple lost to Meta in 2025
+AI leaders and researchers Apple lost to Meta, Google, startups in 2025-2026

-Apple delayed its heavily promoted personalized Siri and deeper Apple Intelligence capabilities into 2026 after quality and architecture issues, undercutting its AI narrative.
+Apple delayed personalized Siri capabilities, app control, and on-screen awareness into spring 2026 after ongoing quality and architecture issues.

 $3.0T